 Such characteristics are crucial if our pupils are going to make the most of their own future, and contribute all they can to the world in which they live.
 If they don’t aim high, they will fall short.
 Life is full of challenges, and we want to equip Canfordians with the confidence and resilience to embrace and overcome them.

-Alongside ambition and strength of character, we seek to instil a deep understanding of the wider moral and social responsibilities that arise from living and working with others.
-This is embodied in the vision, aims and ethos of the school and articulated further in the Essence of Canford publications.
-These principles, values and qualities underpin everything we do and help to forge the strong bonds between staff, pupils and parents which are a fundamental feature of Canford life.
+We seek to instil a deep understanding of the wider moral and social responsibilities that arise from living and working with others.
+This is embodied in the vision, aims and ethos of the school where we want all our pupils to have the opportunity to explore, to express and to excel in all aspects of school life as part of our Canford community.
+Our values of courageous attitude, purposeful engagement, humble ambition and gracious leadership underpin everything we do and help to forge the strong bonds between staff, pupils and parents which are a fundamental feature of Canford life.
 Education is and has to be a partnership driven by mutual respect, trust and a willingness to work together for a better future.

 Life here is multi-dimensional and no website or prospectus can fully capture the spirit of Canford.
 The only way to get a genuine feel for what we believe in and what we do is to visit, and meet the people who are the beating heart of the school.